What is ADMET Predictor™?

 Detailed Structure Depiction

-- Graphical map of atomic charge, polarizability, E-state, and reactivity distributions plus atomic sites of likely metabolic attack.
+- Graphical map of atomic charge, polarizability, E-state, and reactivity distributions, plus atomic sites of likely metabolic attack and atom-specific Michaelis-Menten kinetic constants of CYP-mediated metabolism.

 Multidimensional State-of-the-Art Graphics